Deim0s13/rhoai/02-complaint-intelligence/REBUILD.md

 - **Do not `oc expose`** anything in this namespace.
 Argo prunes it (ADR-0005).
 Network edge = a manifest.
 - **Do not port-forward for the model upload.** It drops on multi-GiB transfers.
 The Route exists for this.
 - **Do not put secret templates under `manifests/`.** Argo applies them raw (ADR-0005).
+- **Do not put phase-specific secret templates directly in `secrets/`.** Bootstrap renders `secrets/*.template.yaml` non-recursively and applies everything to `complaint-intelligence`.
+Templates targeting other namespaces (MaaS: `maas-platform` and `redhat-ods-applications`) live in `secrets/maas/` and are rendered by their own phase script.
+Confirmed 2026-07-29: a MaaS template left in `secrets/` aborts bootstrap on a namespace mismatch.
 - **Do not activate operators through the console.** The bootstrap patches the DataScienceCluster.
 A console click is an undocumented manual step and will not survive a rebuild.
 - **Do not trust `oc get applications`.** Use `oc get applications.argoproj.io`; the short name can resolve to a different CRD.
 - **Do not use the RHOAI dashboard's Open button for this workbench.** Broken on 3.4.2 for hand-applied Notebook objects; use port-forward (step 6).